 Dates and timing.
 Two hour twilight sessions during the week are popular, but some groups meet on a Saturday.
 The majority of groups meet once a term.
 You may want to combine a meeting with an event at school, or the private view or a particular exhibition at a gallery.

-Refreshments will be essential.
+Refreshments will be essential if you are holding a physical meeting.
 Ask for a contribution for tea, coffee, milk and biscuits.

 Once you have a date, place and time, NSEAD can help market your event.
 Please allow a half a terms notice and we can market your event to our members via our website and e-update.
 You need to include your email or a phone number so that teachers can contact you if they are coming or need more information.
 NSEAD can also support your group through social networking.
 Please note NSEAD cannot act as a booking agent.